abdulsaleh/asyncio-for-ai/src/data-pipelines.md

 You need to define:

-1. The input queue.
+1. The input `asyncio.Queue()`.
-2. The output queue.
+2. The output `asyncio.Queue()`.

-3. The input paths.
-4. The shard lock.
+Set a the `maxsize` for these queues for back pressure, to avoid exploding memory if the workers cannot process tasks fast enough.

 You then need to create the tasks or workers:

-1. Create one reader task per input file.
+1. Create one input reader task.
 2. Create at least two content generation tasks.
-3. Create at least two writer tasks.
+3. Create on output writer task.

-Remember to cancel the consumer tasks after the input queues are empty.

 Run your code and verify it works.